osklunds/ImageMapper/README.md

 ## Compatibility

-Platforms: Windows, Mac and Linux.
+Platforms: Linux, Mac (most likely), Windows (maybe, but not the tests).

 Images: jpg and png.